Niger–Congo languages: Reconstruction

-Niger-Congo and Nilo-Saharan
+Niger–Congo and Nilo-Saharan

-Over the years, several linguists have suggested a link between Niger-Congo and Nilo-Saharan, probably starting with Westermann's comparative work on the "Sudanic" family in which 'Eastern Sudanic' (now classified as Nilo-Saharan) and 'Western Sudanic' (now classified as Niger-Congo) were united.
-Gregersen (1972) proposed that Niger-Congo and Nilo-Saharan be united into a larger phylum, which he termed Kongo-Saharan.
+Over the years, several linguists have suggested a link between Niger–Congo and the proposed Nilo-Saharan language family, probably starting with Westermann's comparative work on the "Sudanic" family in which 'Eastern Sudanic' (proposed to be classified as Nilo-Saharan) and 'Western Sudanic' (now classified as Niger–Congo) were united.
+Gregersen (1972) proposed that Niger–Congo and Nilo-Saharan be united into a larger phylum, which he termed Kongo-Saharan.
 His evidence was mainly based on the uncertainty in the classification of Songhay, morphological resemblances, and lexical similarities.
-A more recent proponent was Roger Blench (1995), who puts forward phonological, morphological and lexical evidence for uniting Niger-Congo and Nilo-Saharan in a Niger-Saharan phylum, with special affinity between Niger-Congo and Central Sudanic.
-However, fifteen years later his views had changed, with Blench (2011) proposing instead that the noun-classifier system of Central Sudanic, commonly reflected in a tripartite general-singulative-plurative number system, triggered the development or elaboration of the noun-class system of the Atlantic-Congo languages, with tripartite number marking surviving in the Plateau and Gur languages of Niger-Congo, and the lexical similarities being due to loans.
+A more recent proponent was Roger Blench (1995), who puts forward phonological, morphological and lexical evidence for uniting Niger–Congo and Nilo-Saharan in a Niger–Saharan phylum, with special affinity between Niger–Congo and Central Sudanic.
+However, fifteen years later his views had changed, with Blench (2011) proposing instead that the noun-classifier system of Central Sudanic, commonly reflected in a tripartite general-singulative-plurative number system, triggered the development or elaboration of the noun-class system of the Atlantic–Congo languages, with tripartite number marking surviving in the Plateau and Gur languages of Niger–Congo, and the lexical similarities being due to loans.

 Common features

 Phonology

 Niger–Congo languages have a clear preference for open syllables of the type CV (Consonant Vowel).
-The typical word structure of Proto-Niger-Congo (though it has not been reconstructed) is thought to have been CVCV, a structure still attested in, for example, Bantu, Mande and Ijoid - in many other branches this structure has been reduced through phonological change.
+The typical word structure of Proto–Niger–Congo (though it has not been reconstructed) is thought to have been CVCV, a structure still attested in, for example, Bantu, Mande and Ijoid – in many other branches this structure has been reduced through phonological change.
 Verbs are composed of a root followed by one or more extensional suffixes.
 Nouns consist of a root originally preceded by a noun class prefix of (C)V- shape which is often eroded by phonological change.

 Consonants

-Several branches of Niger-Congo have a regular phonological contrast between two classes of consonants.
+Several branches of Niger–Congo have a regular phonological contrast between two classes of consonants.
 Pending more clarity as to the precise nature of this contrast, it is commonly characterized as a contrast between fortis and lenis consonants.